bcit-ci/CodeIgniter/user_guide_src/source/general/hooks.rst

    method in the :doc:`Output Library <../libraries/output>`.
 This permits you to use your own cache display mechanism.
 -  **post_system**
-   Called after the final rendered page is sent to the browser, at the end of system execution after the finalized data is sent to the browser.
+   Called at the end of system execution after the finalized data is sent to the browser.